Geode-solutions/docs/guides/compile-opengeode.md

 - `OPENGEODE_WITH_TESTS`: switch on/off the OpenGeode test environment.
 - `OPENGEODE_WITH_PYTHON`: switch on/off the OpenGeode Python binding (see [this page](/guides/use-opengeode-binding.md) for usage).

-Your version of CMake should be at least 3.14.
+Your version of CMake should be at least 3.19.

 #### Compiler

-On Windows, we recommend using Visual Studio 15 2017.
+On Windows, we recommend using Visual Studio 17 2022.
 On Linux, you can use gcc/g++ as a compiler.
-You need a version equal to or higher than 4.8.
+You need a version supporting C++17.

 #### Git